 Column A: Prior Year.
-Quantities for Sections 8.1 through 8.7 must be reported for the year immediately preceding the reporting year in column A. For reports due July 1, 2019 (reporting year 2018), the prior year is 2017.
-Information available at the facility that may be used to estimate the prior year's quantities include the prior year's Form R submission, supporting documentation, recycling, energy recovery, treatment, or disposal operating logs or invoices.
+Quantities for Sections 8.1 through 8.7 must be reported for the year immediately preceding the reporting year in column A. For reports due July 1, 2017 (reporting year 2016), the prior year is 2015.
+Information available at the facility that may be used to estimate the prior year's quantities include the prior year's Form R submission. supporting documentation, recycling, energy recovery, treatment, or disposal operating logs or invoices.
 When reporting prior year estimates, facilities are not required to use quantities reported on the previous year's form if better information is available.
 TRI-MEweb prepopulates this column on the TRI form if the facility reported the previous year.
-If the facility wants to change data that was certified and submitted to EPA for the prior year, then the prior year's reporting form must be revised and submitted.